 At the same time, Option 4c has been eliminated.
 Since the application of the substitution approach is like modelling a comparable direct exposure to the guarantor, substituting both LGD and PD of the guarantor is the only way that would be an appropriate reflection of a direct comparable exposure.
 Only allowing substitution of the guarantor's PD, the LGD (of the obligor) would not correctly reflect the loss occurred before the guarantor fails.
-Likewise, allowing substitution of the guarantor, but with an inappropriate PD (as the guarantor's PD is likely to be different to the obligor's PD).
+Likewise, allowing substitution of the guarantor's LGD only, one would be treating the exposure as a direct exposure to the guarantor, but with an inappropriate PD (as the guarantor's PD is likely to be different to the obligor's PD).